sock745/ExpenseTracker/README.md

-This project taught me how to use lambda functions, I decided to make a financial tracker out of the skills I learned. https://replit.com/@Alexwang123/Expense-Tracker
+This project taught me how to use lambda functions, I decided to make a financial tracker out of the skills I learned.
+Follow the numbered instructions to input the values. https://replit.com/@Alexwang123/Expense-Tracker